 Introduce a Daily Routine and Schedule

-As humans, we thrive off order and routine and so do our kids.
+As humans, we thrive off order and routine and so do our kids – I see this all the time as a baby and toddler sleep coach.
 Children especially feel more secure if they know what to expect from adults.
 I suggest you break down your daily goals and activities into a “schedule” and post this on the refrigerator for your family to see.

 Here is an example of my daily schedule:

 7:30 AM: Wake up and get dressed

 7:45 AM: Breakfast and clean up

 10:30 AM: Snack

 12:30 PM: Free play

 1:00 – 3:00 PM: Nap

 7:00 PM: Bedtime routine